hppr-dev/vuex-bind-plugin/README.md

 ### Default Values

-Default values are gotten from the type given for the parameter or binding.
+Default values are retreived from the type given for the parameter or binding.

 For built in types the default value is `Array()`,`Number()`, `Object()`, etc.
 This value is also inferred to be the parameter in "unset" state.